ST-Ericsson revamp pushes STMicro to mobile arm

 The long-awaited strategic plan did little to convince investors the troubled joint venture was getting back on track and shares of STMicro accelerated losses after the announcement to close down 13.8 percent.

-ST-Ericsson, a 50-50 joint venture of Swedish group Ericsson (ERICb.ST) and French STMicro, reported a steep operating loss of $326 million for its January-March quarter, adding to the $2 billion it has lost in its three years of operation.
+ST-Ericsson, a 50-50 joint venture of Swedish group Ericsson and French STMicro, is due to report a steep loss for its January-March quarter later on Monday, adding to the $2 billion it has lost in its three years of operation.

-Net sales for the quarter dropped 35 percent to $290 million.
-For the second quarter, ST-Ericsson expects net sales to increase sequentially in a low double-digit range.

 ST-Ericsson said the new and old restructuring measures would bring savings of about $320 million when completed at the end of 2013.